 As cloud-based procurement solutions evolve, more finance leaders are considering making the switch from on-premises to cloud procurement to ensure more efficient and automated processes.
 One huge benefit of moving procurement to the cloud is the ability to leverage global supplier networks offering greater geographic reach, real-time data, and better product availability.
 At many enterprises, finance and procurement teams are driving the move to cloud procurement together to overcome organizational barriers.

-Considerations for Procurement in the Cloud
+Considerations for Cloud Based Procurement Solution

 1. The Right Cloud Procurement Components

 A successful cloud procurement model requires integrated sourcing capabilities.
 Make a list of all the procurement requirements that are critical for your organization and consider whether the contract negotiation should happen during the sourcing cycle or pushed further into the contract execution stage.
 Integrating contract management functionality into a procurement system helps organizations frame legal requirements and include them in their sourcing processes.

 Your integration strategy mostly depends on whether you follow a direct or indirect purchasing model, your on-premises system, and the integration choices available.
 In a cloud procurement system, account payables are often processed on-premises because typically this is where the financial system of record is located.

 3. A Comprehensive Training Plan Which Includes Suppliers

 With cloud procurement, there can be two systems for processing invoices and payments.
 Using two systems can be difficult for suppliers and they might need some assistance and training.
 However, they are a crucial part of the rollout plan and must be included in your training plans.
 Similarly, end users will also have to be trained on using a combination of cloud and on-premises applications.
 End-user training ensures effective collaboration across departments and improves user adoption.